Posted on 25th June 2018

 In a significant move, Rob Forsyth, who commanded nuclear-armed and nuclear-powered submarines in the 1970s for the Royal Navy, now thinks that the UK Government’s case for keeping Trident – which is located on the west coast of Scotland – is practically, legally and morally indefensible.

 Speaking to Scottish newspaper, the Herald, Forsyth states:

 “Trident is no longer a weapon of last resort to be used in extreme circumstances such as defence of the homeland.
 Present policy includes potential first use against rogue states if they ever used chemical or biological weapons against troops in the field.
 The general public are not aware of this.”

 Some £2 billion is annually spent on ensuring that one of the four Trident submarines based at Faslane on Gareloch is always on patrol.
 This is known as the Continuous At Sea Deterrent (CASD), which Forsyth believes is a waste of money, arguing:

 “The UK’s conventional war-fighting capability is being sacrificed to preserve its nuclear one.
 Some serious questions need to be asked and answered by the national political and military leadership about not only the affordability of CASD, but also its necessity at all and/or – if it is retained – the moral context of its use.”

-Forsyth also argued that the UK should stop ignoring the United Nations Treaty on the Prohibition of Nuclear Weapons agreed by 122 countries in July 2017.
-“This would demonstrate to the rest of the world that the UK is taking multilateral disarmament seriously – for the first time in more than two decades,” he said.
+Forsyth also argued that the UK should stop ignoring the United Nations Treaty on the Prohibition of Nuclear Weapons agreed by 122 countries in July 2017 saying “This would demonstrate to the rest of the world that the UK is taking multilateral disarmament seriously – for the first time in more than two decades”.